Possible side effects from surgery include:

 Cording (axillary web syndrome)

-Cording, also known as axillary web syndrome is quite a common problem after axillary surgeryand is known to increase the risk of developing lymphoedema.
+Cording, also known as axillary web syndrome occurs in about 10% of patients after axillary surgery and is known to increase the risk of developing lymphoedema.
 A tight, uncomfortable cord-like structure can be felt (and sometimes seen) in the armpit and often extending down the arm.
 This restricts movement and requires referral to a lymphoedema therapist or physiotherapist.
 Treatment aims to release the tight tissue and restore a normal range of movement, and may involve stretching and flexibility exercises, massage, and appropriate pain relief.
 Some therapists now use low-level laser therapy to hasten recovery.

 Restricted range of movement in shoulder

-When recovering from breast cancer surgery, patients may have drains inserted into the axilla or chest wall and are advised not to raise their arms above 90 degrees until these are removed.
+When recovering from breast cancer surgery, patients may have drains inserted into the axilla or chest wall and are advised not to raise their arms above 90 degrees until these are removed, to reduce the risk of bleeding and seroma formation.
 This sometimes results in restricted range of movement in the shoulder.
 You should be given a programme of arm exercises post-operatively and it's very important to follow this and see a physiotherapist if you are not making progress.
 The range of movement in your shoulder should ultimately return to pre-surgery range if mobilised properly.

 Nerve pain or numbness